The major is a part of the Department of Philosophy and Religion, an academic unit within the College of Arts and Letters.

-Students majoring in philosophy and religion choose a concentration in philosophy or religion.
 The philosophy concentration focuses on major figures such as Plato, Aristotle, Descartes, Locke, Berkeley, Hume and Kant.
-You will study problems arising in contemporary movements such as analytic philosophy, existentialism and American philosophy; you will be introduced to the major subdivisions of philosophy, including logic, ethics, aesthetics, philosophy and law, philosophy of science and philosophy of religion.
+Students will study problems arising in contemporary movements such as analytic philosophy, existentialism and American philosophy; students will be introduced to the major subdivisions of philosophy, including logic, ethics, aesthetics, philosophy and law, philosophy of science and philosophy of religion.

 Global Religions and Global Issues